Elfriede Jelinek: Work

 Jelinek's output has included radio plays, poetry, theatre texts, polemical essays, anthologies, novels, translations, screenplays, musical compositions, libretti and ballets, film and video art.

 Jelinek's work is multi-faceted, and highly controversial.
 It has been praised and condemned by leading literary critics.
 In the wake of the Fritzl case, for example, she was accused of "executing 'hysterical' portraits of Austrian perversity".
 Likewise, her political activism has encountered divergent and often heated reactions.
 Despite the controversy surrounding her work, Jelinek has won many distinguished awards; among them are the Georg Büchner Prize in 1998; the Mülheim Dramatists Prize in 2002 and 2004; the Franz Kafka Prize in 2004; and the Nobel Prize in Literature, also in 2004.

 Female sexuality, sexual abuse, and the battle of the sexes in general are prominent topics in her work.
 Texts such as Wir sind Lockvögel, Baby!
 (We are Decoys, Baby!), Die Liebhaberinnen (Women as Lovers) and Die Klavierspielerin (The Piano Teacher) showcase the brutality and power play inherent in human relations in a style that is, at times, ironically formal and tightly controlled.
 According to Jelinek, power and aggression are often the principal driving forces of relationships.
 Likewise Ein Sportstück (Sports Play) explores the darker side of competitive sports.
 Her provocative novel Lust contains graphic description of sexuality, aggression and abuse.
 It received poor reviews by many critics, some of whom likened it to pornography.
 But others, who noted the power of the cold descriptions of moral failures, considered it to have been misunderstood and undervalued by them.

-Her novel The Piano Teacher was the basis for the 2001 film of the same title by Austrian director Michael Haneke, starring Isabelle Huppert as the protagonist.
+Incidentally, on 11 October 2005, just a few days before the announcement of the 2005 Nobel laureate for literature, Knut Ahnlund, a member of the Swedish Academy, which chooses the laureates for the Nobel Prize in Literature, declared that he would leave the Academy in protest over the prize the previous year being given to Jelinek, whose work Ahnlund characterized as chaotic and pornographic.

 In April 2006, Jelinek spoke out to support Peter Handke, whose play Die Kunst des Fragens (The Art of Asking) was removed from the repertoire of the Comédie-Française for his alleged support of Slobodan Milošević.
 Her work is less known in English-speaking countries.
 However, in July and August 2012, a major English language premiere of her play Ein Sportstück by Just a Must theatre company brought her dramatic work to the attention of English-speaking audiences.
 The following year, in February and March 2013, the Women's Project in New York staged the North American premiere of Jackie, one of her Princess Dramas.